The History of Allagash Canoe Trips

 Allagash Canoe Trips continued to thrive under Linda's tenure.
 We have been fortunate to have many repeat trippers, and multi-generational families join us on an adventure.
 In 1999, Warren and Linda led their last Allagash trip together.
 Warren retired after paddling more than 120 Allagash trips during his 48 years of guiding.

 2000 marked the first year Allagash Canoe Trips was operated by Chip and Lani, continuing the legacy from Herb to Warren to the third generation.
 Chip and Lani's children, Chloe and Czari, started becoming active in the trips, and joined as the fourth generation apprentices in 2002.
 Lani and Chip now organize all the trip logistics and have brought the trips into the 21st century through social media and continued marketing research.
-She guides many trips solo, with the help of Chloe & Czari, and guides many trips with Chip!
-Chip has had 45 years of paddling on the Allagash, and more than 149 Allagash trips.
+Lani has 30+ years of canoeing experience and guides many trips solo.
+Chip has had 45+ years of paddling and poling on the Allagash surrounding waters.

-2011 was the first year for Allagash Canoe Trips' new basecamp on Scammon Road in Greenville, Maine.
+2011 was the first year for Allagash Canoe Trips' new base camp on Scammon Road in Greenville, Maine.
 This four-year project allows the business to continue organizing trips, and offer camping for some of our youth trips.
-2012 was one of our busiest seasons ever, with trips on the Allagash, St. Croix, Penobsoct, and Moosehead Lake.
-Lani will paddle the Allagash this summer 80 times, Chip will have his 150th!
+2017 was one of our busiest seasons ever, with trips on the Allagash, St. Croix, Penobsoct, and Moosehead Lake.
+This summer Lani will have paddled the Allagash over 90 times, Chip over 170...